 In addition, I’ll show you the three-step method (known as The Scalp Solution) that I’ve used to naturally remove DHT from the scalp and prevent DHT buildup from reoccurring.

-BONUS: If you want to learn the cause of your hair loss, take the one-minute quiz at the end of this post.
-The results will help you to understand why your hair loss is occurring and how to stop it.
+BONUS: If you want to learn the cause of your hair problems, take the one-minute quiz at the end of this post.
+The results will help you to understand why your thinning/receding hair is occurring and how to stop it.

 The Structure of the Hair Follicle